-I don’t know at which point I realised there was something wrong.
-Maybe when I was walking around the street in the middle of Vientiane, when everything became dark.
+I don’t know when I realized there was something wrong.
+Maybe when I was walking on the street in the middle of Vientiane, when everything became dark.
 Music stopped playing.
 Lights went out.
 Darkness set in.

-Yet, after a couple of seconds it was on again and life continued.
-As if someone had pushed a huge pause button which was now released again.
-As the other I continued my road, not thinking too much about it.
-Until the next blackout occurred and stayed longer.
+Yet, after a couple of seconds the light returned and life continued.
+As if someone had pushed a huge pause button which was now released.
+As the others, I continued my road, not thinking too much about it.
+Until the next blackout occurred and lasted longer.
 Now for a couple of minutes.

 Freeze.
 Life stopped when the lights went out and continued when they were turned on again.
 I gave it another try and continued the road.
-This time I was inside when the lights went out and did not came back after a couple of seconds, nor after a couple of minutes.
-This time it was serious.
+This time I was inside a bar when the lights went out and did not reignite after a couple of seconds, nor after a couple of minutes.
+This time, it was serious.

 I don’t mind the darkness; however, I do mind it when I’m in a confined space.
-So, I found my way out and went back on the streets.
-The darkness was immense, it reminded me on that night in Guatemala, in San Marcos, when the electricity faded away during a Christmas concert and whole at a sudden the starts lighted up brighter than I had ever seen before.
+So, I found my way out and went back on the street.
+The darkness was immense, it reminded me on that night in Guatemala, in San Marcos, when the electricity faded away during a Christmas concert and whole at a sudden the starts lighted up brighter ever before.

 I wonder what caused the black-out.
-I think of the night market which consumes a lot of energy, all the lighted stalls, the eateries, and the music playing.
-It is like the Christmas days in Honduras, when the use of Christmas lighting always caused large black-outs in other areas of the capital.
-There was simply not enough electricity, or the grid was not reliable and could not handle the increased demand for electricity.
+Maybe the night market which consumes a lot of energy, all the lighted stalls, the eateries, and the music playing.
+It is like the Christmas days in Honduras, when the use of Christmas lighting caused large black-outs in other areas of the capital.
+There was simply not enough electricity, or the grid was not reliable and could not handle the increased demand.

-By such I realise how energy – equal to education and money – is a means to make the wealthier wealthier and keep the poor poor.
-The wealthy businesses can continue operations and hence continue earn money, because they have expensive back-up systems installed; while the less wealthy businesses have to stop operations, and hence will not make money tonight.
+Energy – equal to education and money – is a way to make the wealthier wealthier and keep the poor poor.
+The wealthy businesses can continue operating and hence continue earning money, because they have expensive back-up systems installed; while the less wealthy businesses have to stop operations, and hence will not make money tonight.
 It is a circle.
 An Unfair circle.